AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-10/running-postgres-in-the-browser.md

 There's a number of options depending on what the use-case is, but I'll describe an approach I took.
 If you just want test data, you can use [drizzle-seed](https://orm.drizzle.team/docs/seed-overview).

 ## CSV
 One option to import data is with a CSV.
 Given it's running in the browser, you need to be able to obtain the CSV as a blob.
-This is then mapped to [PGlite's virtual device](https://pglite.dev/docs/api#dev-blob) `/dev/blob`, and then you can just copy the data like you ordinarily would:
+This is then mapped to [PGlite's virtual device](https://pglite.dev/docs/api#dev-blob) `/dev/blob`, and then you can just copy the data like you ordinarily would with SQL:

 ```typescript
 // example depicting the copying of citizen data from a CSV in to the citizens table.